 Creating rocket fruit and marshmallows kabobs is a fun and tasty activity.
 In the same packet of worksheets from Browne’s Bunch of STEM on Teachers Pay Teachers was a worksheet on designing a spaceship using STEM materials.
 First the kiddos had to complete the worksheet and build their spaceships then they could assemble a fruit and marshmallow kabob rocket.
 We used bananas, strawberries, mandarin orange segments and mini marshmallows to create our rocket kabobs.

 Making planet sugar cookies is a blast of tasty fun.
 I got the Comparing Planets worksheets from Teaching Without Frills on Teachers Pay Teachers.
-For this activity I baked sugar cookies while they researched their planets.
-Then we colored frosting and they got to decorate the cookies.
+For this activity the kiddos baked sugar cookies and researched their planets.
+Then they colored frosting and they got to decorate the cookies.
 They tried to make the cookies look similar to the two planets they compared.
 We actually did this activity twice the kiddos loved it so much.

 Four, fun and tasty, space themed snack-tivities.
 Kids will have a blast making planet cookies, marshmallow constellations, rocket kabobs, and the phases of the moon Oreo activities.
 The best part of all these snack activities?
 Getting to eat them when you are done!